WHAT IS A K1?

 The K1 has an active and developing UK open meeting circuit, a National Championships alternating between inland and sea venues, you’ll never be short of good competition.

 There are a number of routes to owning your first K1.
 The easiest way to purchase a K1 is to get an ‘off-the-peg’ boat from the sole supplier, Jeff Vander Borght of Vandercraft boats.
-Vandercraft sell ‘ready to race’ packages for circa £10,500, based around a plastic Rondar hull.
+Vandercraft sells ‘ready to race’ packages for circa £10,500, based around a plastic Ovington hull.